Yarrangobilly area in Kosciuszko National Park

 - No wheelchair access

 - Medium.
-Suitable for all ages.
+Suitable for adults and children (5 years and over).
 Moderate fitness required.
 The path is 185m long with 217 steps, including some steep stairs.

 Adult $26 per person.
-Concession $19 per person (incl. school-age children, Australian pension, Veterans Affairs and Seniors card holders).
-Family $68 (2 adults and 2 children).
+Concession $22 per person (incl. school-age children, Australian pension, Veterans Affairs and Seniors card holders).
+Family $82 (2 adults and 2 children).
+Children 5 years and under free.

 - Entry fees